Master's Programme in Sustainability Science and Solutions

 In every investment decision, a growing need to contribute more effectively to sustainability challenges has to be taken into account.

 Climate warming, weakening air quality, water pollution and waste are examples of current global sustainability challenges.
-Sometimes traditional technologies offer the best solutions, but we also need to integrate of novel solutions with complex environmental problems.
+Sometimes traditional technologies offer the best solutions, but we also need novel solutions to complex environmental problems.

 ▶️ VIDEO: A professor and a student tell why to choose this Master's programme (the text continues below the video).